This page was reviewed under our medical and editorial policy by

 For a colposcopic biopsy, patients are urged to:

-The process for a cervical biopsy depends on what type your doctor recommends.
+The process for a cervical biopsy depends on what type the doctor recommends.

-Colposcopic biopsy: The doctor looks for abnormal areas in the cervix through a colposcope.
+Colposcopic biopsy procedure: The doctor looks for abnormal areas in the cervix through a colposcope.
 Using forceps meant for biopsies, the doctor removes a small area on the surface of the cervix for testing.
 A colposcopic biopsy may cause some cramping and possibly brief pain.
-Afterward, you may experience a small amount of bleeding or discharge.
+Afterward, the patient may experience a small amount of bleeding or discharge.

-Cone biopsy: A colposcope is used to help guide the instruments to retrieve the sample.
+Cone biopsy procedure: A colposcope is used to help guide the instruments to retrieve the sample.
 A cone biopsy may be performed in one of three ways:

-You may be given a local anesthetic, either through an intravenous (IV) line in your arm or by mouth.
-With general anesthesia, you stay in a recovery room after the procedure until it's safe for you to go home.
+The patient may be given a local anesthetic, either through an intravenous (IV) line in the arm or by mouth.
+With general anesthesia, the patient stays in a recovery room after the procedure until it's safe to go home.

-You may experience some pain during and after your cervical biopsy.
-Pain will vary based on the type of procedure that you undergo.
-During a colposcopy, for example, the doctor applies a vinegar or iodine solution to your cervix, and this may cause burning or stinging.
+The patient may experience some pain during and after the cervical biopsy.
+Pain will vary based on the type of procedure performed.
+During a colposcopy, for example, the doctor applies a vinegar or iodine solution to the cervix, and this may cause burning or stinging.
 During LEEP or LLETZ, local anesthesia is used to minimize any discomfort.

-After a colposcopic biopsy, you may experience side effects such as vaginal discharge that looks dark in color, due to a solution used to help decrease bleeding.
-You may also experience cramping or slight pain, along with some bleeding.
+Colposcopic and punch biopsy side effects: After a colposcopic or punch biopsy, the patient may experience side effects such as vaginal discharge that looks dark in color, due to a solution used to help decrease bleeding.
+She may also experience cramping or slight pain, along with some bleeding.

-Complications from a cone biopsy may include bleeding, infection or the cervix becoming scarred.
-A cone biopsy doesn't necessarily come with an increased risk of fertility problems, but if you've had a larger amount of tissue removed, you may be at a higher risk of premature birth.
+Cone biopsy side effects: Complications from a cone biopsy may include bleeding, infection or the cervix becoming scarred.
+A cone biopsy doesn't necessarily increase risk for developing fertility problems, but if the patient has had a larger amount of tissue removed, she may be at a higher risk of premature birth in a future pregnancy.
 Of all the methods for a cone biopsy, a LEEP seems to have fewer long-term side effects.

-Cold knife excision may have more complications, such as the risk for miscarriage in the second trimester.
-Make sure to tell your doctor if you’ve had a cone biopsy and are now pregnant.
+Cold knife excision side effects: This type of biopsy may have more complications, such as the risk for later miscarriage in the second trimester.
+The patient should make sure to tell the care team if she's had a cone biopsy and later becomes pregnant.

-The cervical scarring could make your menstrual cycles more painful.
-This procedure also carries a risk of premature birth if you become pregnant.
+The cervical scarring may make menstrual cycles more painful.
+This procedure also carries a risk of premature birth if the patient becomes pregnant.

-Your recovery and the type of care you need after the procedure also vary based on the type of cervical biopsy and whether you received anesthesia.
+The patient's recovery and the type of aftercare she needs will vary based on the type of cervical biopsy performed and whether she received anesthesia.
 Bleeding is common after most cervical biopsies.
-You may need to use a sanitary pad.
+The patient may need to use a sanitary pad.

-If you undergo a colposcopy with a biopsy, expect some pain—and possibly vaginal bleeding and/or dark discharge—for a few days after the procedure.
+If the patient undergoes a colposcopy with a biopsy, she should expect some pain—and possibly vaginal bleeding and/or dark discharge—for a few days after the procedure.

-In the recovery room, you’re monitored if you received regional or general anesthesia.
-You should not drive following this procedure.
+In the recovery room, the patient will be monitored if she received regional or general anesthesia.
+The patient should not drive following this procedure.

-In the event you experience cramping, ask your doctor about appropriate pain medications, as some can increase your risk for bleeding.
-Your doctor may suggest that you limit your activity for a few days.
-Make sure you are clear about when you can start exercising again.
+In the event that a patient experiences cramping, she should ask her doctor about appropriate pain medications, as some can increase the risk for bleeding.
+The doctor may suggest that the patient limits activity for a few days.
+Make sure to get a clear understanding about when it's safe to start exercising again.

 Other instructions may include not using douches or tampons, and/or not having sex for a period of time.